Survival for testicular cancer

 You may also be in this category if your marker levels are high (S3 in the TNM staging system).

-Taking part in clinical trials can help to improve the outlook for people with mesothelioma.
+Taking part in clinical trials can help to improve the outlook for people with testicular cancer.

 You can read more statistics on survival rates and other factors for testicular cancer in our Cancer Statistics section.